niklasR/SF-FreePBX/README.md

 SF-FreePBX requires Python, [Simple-Salesforce](https://github.com/neworganizing/simple-salesforce/) and [EncryptedPickle for Python](https://github.com/vingd/encrypted-pickle-python)
 Simple Salesforce can be installed with pip: `pip install simple-salesforce`, and so can EncryptedPickle: `pip install EncryptedPickle`.

-## Set-Up
+## Set-Up & Run

-Fill out the config file `pbxSF_config.py` with the relevant details.
+Just run `python pbxSF.py` and configure the login details for FreePBX and SalesForce using the webinterface.
+By default this is accessible via http on port 8080.
+To specify your own port, run it with commandline argument `-p`.

+If you are not loading a previously saved config, you will be asked to specify a log-in for the webinterface the first time you open it.

 Your salesforce instance can be taken from the url when you are logged-in to .
 If it begins with `https://na1.salesforce.com`, for example, your instance would be `na1.salesforce.com`.

-## Run

-Just run `python pbxSF.py` and it should connect to Asterisk and SalesForce.

-If you are not loading a previously saved config, you will be asked to specify a log-in for the webinterface the first time you open it.

-To specify your own port, run it with commandline argument `-p`, and to load a previously saved config, you can use `-f filename -s passphrase`.
+To load a previously saved config, you can use `-f filename -s passphrase`.
 Take a look at the log to see if everything is running correctly.
-You should be able to configure extensions using the webinterface at `http://localhost:PORT` (the port is specified in the config).

 ## Configuration